-In addition, to support the replacement of conventional vehicles at the airports with electric ones, chargers have already been installed at the airport of Thessaloniki, contributing to energy savings, and shrinking further the environmental footprint.
-Next are the works at the other airports to be delivered in April 2024.
+In addition, to support the replacement of conventional vehicles at the airports with electric ones, the installation of chargers has been completed at the airports of Kefalonia, Zakinthos, Kerkira, Aktio, Kavala and Chania, contributing to energy savings, and shrinking further the environmental footprint.

 Accessibility Upgrade: Last year an important program was implemented to upgrade accessibility for the disabled by way of major interventions in airport facilities.
 The works included the construction of ramps, installation of stair lifts and elevator equipment, upgrade of paths for the visually impaired, upgrade of restrooms and relevant signs.
-Such works have already been completed at 3 Fraport Greece A airports and are fully under way at the airports of Kerkira, Thessaloniki, Chania, and Zakynthos, to be completed in 2024 Q1.
+These improvements reflect our commitment to a seamless experience for all visitors.
+The relevant works were completed at the airports of Kerkira, Thessaloniki, Chania and Zakinthos, completing the upgrade at all airports of Fraport Greece A.